Batsy's Heroic Adventures

 Ideation & Brainstorming

-The pain points made it clear that a lot of the stigma and mystery surrounding bats.
-It is difficult to empathize with a creature that one is scared of and doesn't know much about.
+The pain points made it clear that a lot of the stigma surrounding bats was about how scary they are.
+It is difficult to empathize with a creature that one is scared of.
 That became our guiding principle.

 Our initial idea centered on a "Day in the Life" narrative.
 The experience would take the user through multiple activities that bats engage in, making them aware of their importance and the perils they face.
 However, further brainstorming sessions made us realize that a gamified experience would be better and we spent time exploring this further.